klamma/ar-for-eu-book/_chapters/chapters/mapgazegesture.md

 Finally, a script to highlight the segments (SegmentHighlights) is added by code.
 Let us look into this highlighter script.
-First, the script installs a listener for the gesture recogniser and regis-ters a callback for whenever the air tap gesture has been detected (linking to method ‘on-Tapped’).
+First, the script installs a listener for the gesture recogniser and registers a callback for whenever the air tap gesture has been detected (linking to method ‘onTapped’).

 ```c#
 void Start() {